Geoffrey Pyke: Between the wars

+Money-making schemes

+Between the First and Second World Wars, Pyke attempted a number of money-making schemes, speculating on the commodity market, using his own system of financial management and working through a number of different stockbrokers to avoid attention and higher stock broking charges.

 Malting House School

 The Malting House school building photographed in 2008.
 The building is on the corner of Newnham Road and Malting Lane and overlooks the Mill Pond and Sheep's Green.

-Between the First and Second World Wars, Pyke attempted a number of money-making schemes, speculating on the commodity market, using his own system of financial management and working through a number of different stockbrokers to avoid attention and higher stock broking charges.
 The Pykes had a son, David Pyke (1921–2001), and Pyke became preoccupied by the question of his son's education.
 In October 1924, to create an education that differed from his own and promoted curiosity whilst equipping young people to live in the twentieth century, he set up an infants' school in his Cambridge home.
 His wife, Margaret, was a strong supporter of the school and its ideas.
 Pyke recruited a psychologist, Susan Sutherland Isaacs, to run the school, and although Pyke had many original ideas regarding education, he promised her that he would not interfere.

 Pyke continued with his city speculations which funded the Malting House School.

 The greater his gains, the more he invested until he began to see himself and the people who ran the Great Ormond Street office as a gang of economic corsairs, youthful Bloomsbury intellectual buccaneers slashing through the City and coming away with all its money, and with it endowing a worthwhile work.
 Certainly, no individual in the strange company ever made any noticeable personal profit, and Pyke's high salary was always paid immediately into the Malting House account.